Accessibility Tools

 Who should attend the 2026 Thematic Workshop?

 Anyone with responsibilities and interest in doctoral education and European funding programmes and policies at the doctoral level.
-Academic leaders, doctoral education managers & professionals, advisors for European grants and policies at the doctoral level as well as doctoral candidates and postdoctoral researchers are encouraged to attend this event and engage in this important conversation.
+Academic leaders, doctoral education managers & professionals, advisors for European grants and policies at the doctoral level as well as doctoral candidates and postdoctoral researchers were encouraged to attend this event and engage in this important conversation.

 Please note that the participation in the event is reserved to representatives of EUA-CDE member universities only.